 While lounging around poolside with a good book and some ice-cold lemonade in hand is sure to get rid of any pent-up stress, actually getting in the water is the real health-booster.
 And summer isn’t the only time to take advantage.
 In fact, hitting up an indoor facility during the colder months can leave you with a more intense, full-body workout than some of your favorite boutique classes.

 In recent years, more people have caught on to the many pros of spending time in the water.
 There are now workout classes where you get to live out your mermaid dreams (tail and all!) or have a full-on dance party to hip-hop music underwater, and even ballerinas are taking advantage of the pool for low-impact sweat-sessions.
 So, why does everyone seem to be flocking to the water?
 Well, when it comes to the benefits of swimming, there are plenty.
-Ready to dive in?
-Here are seven benefits of swimming to take advantage of year-round.
+Now, let’s dive in.

 1. Swimming can help with joint pain

 If all that jumping around in bootcamp classes or logging miles on your runs has resulted in some joint pain, swimming could be the solution.
 Not only does water give you some relief by reducing the amount of pressure on your body (buoyancy is a beautiful thing), but the warm water also plays a role, helping banish any stiffness or discomfort you’re experiencing.
 Basically, you’re getting a low-impact, super-soothing workout that’s incredibly gentle on your body.

 2. You can improve your mental health by going for a swim